uowuo/abaddon/README.md

 .message-attachment-box - Contains attachment info
 .message-reply - Container for the replied-to message in a reply (these elements will also have .message-text set)
 .message-input - Applied to the chat input container
+.replying - Extra class for chat input container when a reply is currently being created
 .reaction-box - Contains a reaction image and the count
 .reacted - Additional class for reaction-box when the user has reacted with a particular reaction
 .reaction-count - Contains the count for reaction